rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # The Story So Far
 We have shellcode at a known address, but when we tried to `CreateRemoteThread()` to execute it, Cortex became uncomfortable and killed our notepad process.
 Creating a separate thread inside notepad to run the shellcode is nice because it has the benefit of keeping notepad alive and responsive, but is actually not necessary.
-After all, notepad is a sacrificial process in this scenario, so as long as our shellcode runs, we don't really care if notepad crashes afterwards.
+After all, notepad is a sacrificial process in this scenario, so as long as our shellcode runs, we don't really care if notepad crashes afterward.

 <br/>
 <hr/>